AL14

 How to Fix / Troubleshooting

 • Check AVR settings: Some AVRs have a voltage adjustment pot.
-If misadjusted, carefully reduce voltage to nominal while monitoring with a meter.
+If misadjusted, carefully reduce the voltage to nominal while monitoring with a meter.
 Do not exceed manufacturer limits.

-• Replace AVR: If voltage is unstable or uncontrollable, replace the AVR with the correct Kohler-SDMO specified model.
+• Replace AVR: If the voltage is unstable or uncontrollable, replace the AVR with the correct Kohler-SDMO specified model.

 • Reset alarm: After corrections, clear AL14 and test under gradual load.